golain-io/golain-esp-sdk/README.md

 1. run `git submodule init` inside your project
 2. run `git submodule add https://github.com/golain-io/golain-esp-sdk components/`
 3. navigate to the cloned repo by executing `cd components/golain-esp-sdk`
-4. run `git submodule update --init --recursive` to pull all external components as well
+4. run `git submodule update --init --recursive` to pull all dependent components as well
 5. Update your CMakeLists.txt to include the components directory

 ### Details